Security-International-Group/HARDN/README.md

 sudo hardn-service-manager
 ```

-- Users can choose to launch HARDN module scripts or run security tools indivually.
+- Users can choose to launch HARDN module scripts or run security tools individually.
-- A security report can be launced based on a built in HARDN Compliance meter; built in accordance to CIS standards (Center for Internet Security).
+- A security report can be launched based on a built-in HARDN compliance meter aligned to CIS standards (Center for Internet Security).
 - The Service Manager is there to monitor, launch and get the needed system data an administrator needs in times of monitoring and response.

 ## What HARDN Does